 A serum 25-hydroxyvitamin D level of at least 38 ng/mL was associated with a 21% lower adjusted risk of developing breast cancer over follow-up in comparison with levels of 24.6 ng/mL or less.

-The use of a vitamin D supplement at least four times per week was associated with an 11% lower risk of the disease, in comparison with those who did not regularly supplement.
+In comparison with no regular supplementation, the use of a vitamin D supplement at least four times per week was associated with an 11% lower risk of the disease.
 Breast cancer risk was 17% lower among postmenopausal women who supplemented with modest doses of vitamin D.

 Editor's Note: "Our results support the hypothesis that vitamin D supplementation could be effective for breast cancer prevention and may help to establish clinical benchmarks for beneficial 25(OH)D levels," the authors conclude.

 A recent study has found that AMPK activation enhances the ability of HDL cholesterol to inhibit development of atherosclerosis.*